 In an emergency GSA provides support under the terms of the National Response Framework – such as buildings and space, supplies, tools and equipment, telecommunications and information technology and transportation services.

-In the event of an emergency, federal employees should follow their own agency's emergency procedures and monitor media announcements to obtain disaster or emergency-related information.
-GSA will publish emergency information, when necessary, to the emergency response page.
+In the event of an emergency, federal employees should follow their own agency’s emergency procedures and monitor media announcements to obtain disaster or emergency-related information.
+For additional information on GSA resources, please refer to the Emergency Response page.

-The Rocky Mountain Region has a team of trained emergency management professionals who are dedicated to providing an effective emergency management program.
-This team regularly reviews all aspects of its established contingency plans and is focused and prepared to deal with a variety of emergencies and disasters under a wide range of circumstances.
+The Mid-Atlantic Region has a team of highly trained emergency management professionals who are dedicated to providing an effective emergency management program.
+This team regularly reviews all aspects of its established contingency plans and are focused and prepared to deal with a variety of emergency and disasters under a wide range of circumstances.

 As a national priority and as mandated through Presidential Directive, all federal agencies should have emergency preparedness plans and Continuity Plans.
 Continuity planning is intended to ensure continuity of essential federal functions under all circumstances as outlined at FEMA - Continuity of Operations.

 Essential functions are those that enable federal agencies to provide vital services, exercise civil authority, maintain the safety and well-being of the general public, and sustain the industrial/economic base in an emergency.
 An agency’s continuity plan shall designate alternate facilities to ensure uninterrupted operations.